jeroennoten/Laravel-Prerender/README.md

 # Customization

+To customize the whitelist and the blacklist, you first have to publish the configuration file:

+    $ php artisan vendor:publish

 ### Whitelist

 Whitelist paths or patterns.
 You can use asterix syntax, or regular expressions (without start and end markers).